cloudposse/build-harness/README.md

 Alternatively, the "auto-init" feature can automatically run the `init` logic for you to install the `build-harness` and help keep the install up-to-date.
 This feature is enabled using the env or Makefile variable `BUILD_HARNESS_AUTO_INIT=true`.
 By default, this feature is disabled; to enable it, you must set the variable yourself.

+**Note:** The "auto-init" feature is a convenience for running `make` interactively.
+Regardless of your setting of `BUILD_HARNESS_AUTO_INIT`, "auto-init" will be disabled if `make` is running inside a Docker container.
+Scripts and automation should continue to call `make init` explicitly.

 ```make
 BUILD_HARNESS_AUTO_INIT = true